jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     TypeError: 'NoneType' object is not callable

-* I will add the exception to the list of exceptions encountered
+* I add the exception to the list of exceptions encountered

   .. code-block:: python